aexol-studio/deenruv/docs/docs/guides/core-concepts/promotions/index.md

 All Promotions can have the following constraints applied to them:

 -   **Date range** Using the "starts at" and "ends at" fields, the Promotion can be scheduled to only be active during the given date range.
 -   **Coupon code** A Promotion can require a coupon code first be activated using the [`applyCouponCode` mutation](/reference/graphql-api/shop/mutations/#applycouponcode) in the Shop API.
 -   **Per-customer limit** A Promotion coupon may be limited to a given number of uses per Customer.

 ### Conditions

 A Promotion may be additionally constrained by one or more conditions.
 When evaluating whether a Promotion should be applied, each of the defined conditions is checked in turn.
 If all the conditions evaluate to `true`, then any defined actions are applied to the order.

-Vendure comes with some built-in conditions, but you can also create your own conditions (see section below).
+Deenruv comes with some built-in conditions, but you can also create your own conditions (see section below).

 ### Actions

 A promotion action defines exactly how the order discount should be calculated. **At least one** action must be specified for a valid Promotion.

-Vendure comes with some built-in actions, but you can also create your own actions (see section below).
+Deenruv comes with some built-in actions, but you can also create your own actions (see section below).

 ## Creating custom conditions